 The Augusta Fellowship is Auckland Grammar School's Wills and Legacy society.
 Membership of a Wills and Legacy society such as the Augusta Fellowship makes it possible for us to acknowledge and thank the benefactors during their lifetime.

 To become an Augusta Fellow, the School needs to receive notification in writing from your solicitor.
-Membership of the Augusta Fellowship will be biennially acknowledged in the bi-annual Ad Augusta magazine.
-An Augusta Fellow will always be a very special member of the Grammar Community.
-Please click here to see a list of Augusta Fellows.
-For the Auckland Grammar School Bequest brochure, please click here.
+Membership of the Augusta Fellowship will be biennially acknowledged in the Ad Augusta magazine, with editions each May and October.

 The origin of the name and insignia

-The School's mission is embodied in our motto Per Angusta Ad Augusta, which translates to 'Through rough ravines to hallowed heights'.
+The School's mission is embodied in our motto Per Angusta Ad Augusta - 'Through rough ravines to hallowed heights'.
 The name Augusta Fellowship was inspired by these words.
 The logo of the Fellowship - a golden lion within a scroll - sees the lion representing Auckland Grammar School and the scroll a legal document such as a will.

 This event, which has been held annually since 2004, has proved to be one of the highlights on the School's calendar.